EXPLAINER: R. Kelly acquitted on rigging trial. Why?

 The claim was that Kelly and McDavid conspired to ensure key witnesses at the 2008 trial would lie about Kelly’s sexual abuse of girls and refuse to testify.

-They offered six — and in at least one case seven — figure payoffs in cash for the return of videos, which prosecutors said they knew would lead to a conviction in 2008.
+They offered six — and in at least one case seven — figure payoffs in cash for the return videos, which prosecutors said they knew would lead to a conviction in 2008 and put him behind bars.

 DID THE PRESSURE WORK?